 Inner gloves

 Inner gloves – also called thermal gloves or glove liners – are an important Annapurna Circuit packing list item.
 They're close-fitting gloves you wear to keep your hands warm.
-You want ones that are moisture wicking.
-Also look for gloves that fit snugly as these will offer the best insulation while also affording you some finger dexterity.
+You want ones that are moisture-wicking.
+Also, look for gloves that fit snugly, as these will offer the best insulation while also affording you some finger dexterity.
 When you spot an eagle flying above, you want to be able to operate your camera properly.

-Waterproof gloves or mitts
+Waterproof gloves or mittens

 At 4,815 m above sea level, you'd be wearing your winter gloves too!